lmartel-school/cs244b-lab1/README.md

 Remember to run both the positive and negative test cases for each of the functions provided.
 Verify that the correct error code is returned for each negative test case.

+In the `tests` directory there are test scripts and sample outputs with both positive and negative tests.
+You can run them using the following command line.

+        $ shell/shell 127.0.0.1 tests/create.tst
+        $ shell/shell 127.0.0.1 tests/remove.tst
+        $ shell/shell 127.0.0.1 tests/getset.tst
+        $ shell/shell 127.0.0.1 tests/list.tst

+If you implemented everything correctly the output will be a binary match to the output files in the same directory.

 To submit the project please run: